Student Social Climate Survey, Fall 2010

 The Advisory Board accomplished several key tasks.
 These include:

-University Communications assisted Planning, Budget, and Analysis (PBA) in encouraging students to participate in the survey.
+University Communications assisted Office of Data Analytics (ODA) in encouraging students to participate in the survey.
 Staff members from University Communications prepared and distributed a flyer, posted messages on digital message boards throughout campus, set up an informational table at the UMC, created a video about the survey, and engaged in other activities to draw students' attention to the survey.
-PBA posted an informational page to assist students in accessing the online questionnaire.
+ODA posted an informational page to assist students in accessing the online questionnaire.

 Inducements to respond were offered to students.
 Students who completed a questionnaire were eligible to win one of five prizes, in the form of either $500 or an iPad.
 One prize was awarded to a randomly chosen student in each class level (freshman, sophomore, junior, senior, graduate study).
 The prize winners are listed here.